 The private aviation experience differs greatly from commercial travel, particularly when it comes to the types of terminals used.
 Unlike the airlines, private jets usually use fixed-base operators, or FBOs, for arrivals and departures.
-But what exactly are FBOs and what do first-time flyers need to know about?
-Read on to learn more about how FBOs work.
+But what exactly is an FBO and what do first-time flyers need to know about?
+Read on to learn more about how private jet terminals work.

-Fixed-base operators, or FBOs, provide experiences that are much more private and personalized than what commercial travel offers guests.
-Typically, private terminals feature air and ground services such as lounges, restrooms, parking, aircraft maintenance and more.
+FBO stands for fixed-base operators, or FBOs, provide experiences that are much more private and personalized than what commercial travel offers guests.
+Typically, private terminals feature full service air and ground services such as lounges, restrooms, parking, aircraft maintenance and more.
 However, unlike airline terminals, FBOs are usually smaller and serve significantly fewer passengers on a daily basis.

 From a safety perspective, the lack of crowded lines and gathering spaces at FBOs significantly reduces exposure risks you’d encounter at an airport.
 Overall, a typical airline trip features roughly 500 touch points door to door.
 Meanwhile, private aviation averages less than a dozen touch points.
-In fact, many FBOs allow passengers to be driven up directly to their jet, further enhancing safety precautions on a private flight.
+In fact, many FBOs allow jet card owners, members and private jet charter passengers to be driven up in the vehicle or car rental directly to their jet, further enhancing safety precautions on a private flight.

 Being able to control your environment is another major difference.
 For example, a trusted provider like Magellan Jets can ensure that FBO staff adhere to special requests and requirements, including the use of personal protective equipment (PPE).
 Additionally, guests traveling for businesses can have their providers organize safe spaces within FBOs for meeting or getting work done.